imcf/pyppms/TESTING.md

 a mechanism to automatically create those items unfortunately - sorry, might come at some point...

-For now, simply run the following command to see what has to be configured in your PPMS, then log into the web interface with your browser and manually create the required
+For now, simply run the following command to see what needs to be configured in your PPMS, then log into the web interface with your browser and manually create the required
 items:

 ```bash